cu-ecen-aeld/final-project-rajatchaple/docs/creating-patches.md

 ## How to create your own patch file?

-spi_no_idle.patch is a patch for disabling 'spi idling'.
-The creation of this patch will be used as an example below to describe how to create a patch file.
+spi_no_idle.patch is a patch for disabling idling for the SPI HW module.
+We will be creating this patch file in a step by step process below-

-Here are the steps:

 * Change directory to the repository that contains the linux source code.
 * Before making our changes, we should checkout a new branch.